-The Oregon specific variables, shown in Tables 4 and 5 above and discussed in more detail below, include the fish consumption rate (FCR), the bioconcentration factor (BCF), a percent inorganic arsenic factor and the risk level.
+The Oregon specific variables, shown in Tables 4 and 5 above and discussed in more detail below, include the fish consumption rate (FCR), the bioconcentration factor (BCF), a percent inorganic arsenic factor (IF) and the risk level.
 In addition, DEQ uses the current IRIS cancer slope factor of 1.5.

 Fish Consumption Rate.
 DEQ calculated the proposed criteria using 175 g/d as the fish consumption rate (DEQ, 2008a).
 The current federal criteria are based on a consumption rate of 6.5 g/d.
 Using this higher rate is responsive to EPA’s disapproval of Oregon’s 2004 human health criteria which was based on their conclusion that criteria based on 17.5 g/d is not sufficient to protect fish consumers in Oregon.